sherphy/KohSherlynnPhyllisa-AsiaOneFrontEnd/README.md

 2. Would've liked to template body pages into a page template, then I could reuse and recreate the pages faster.
 But for this case, I don't think it's appropriate, because the elements are quite different (i.e. photo responsiveness and photo placement)

 3. I don't know how to make #third-banner fullscreen unless I remove it from the div.
 I spent a long time trying width: 100% and trying to adjust margin-left(other methods would overflow-x).
 But when it's width 100% it would be confined to it's parent's (.body-container) style.
 Now the DOM makes less sense when read, but no choice.
 I'll figure it out soon hopefully!
 Maybe something to do with .body-container box-sizing:border-box?

+4. I can't add link to "here".
+If I do a href in JSON it will render it as a string.
+But if I replace "here" for paraFormatted[3][8].props.children and use document.createElement('a') it doesn't make it a hyperlink either